Clarke Griffin: Storyline

 In the first season, Clarke and the other 99 delinquents are sent down in an exodus ship which crash lands after Earth's atmosphere cuts all communication and nearly fries the ship.
 After the ship lands Clarke soon realizes that they landed in the wrong location.
-They were originally aimed for the Mount Weather complex, a quarantine zone that had food and supplies, only to find out that they were dropped on the wrong mountain.
+They were originally aimed for the Mount Weather complex, a quarantine zone that had food and supplies, only to find out that they landed in the forest miles away.
 After establishing a camping ground, Clark serves as a leader of her group alongside Bellamy, as well as a medic due to her limited medical knowledge gained from her mother.
 Clarke begins a relationship with Finn Collins, another delinquent from the ark, only to be heartbroken after she meets Finn's girlfriend Raven.
 Finn later dies after Clarke stabs him in a mercy killing that prevents him from getting tortured by the Grounders.

 In the third season, Clarke returns to take a leading role in the war against A.L.I.E., the AI that caused the nuclear apocalypse that destroyed the world.
 Clarke ends up losing Lexa, the commander of the Grounders and Clarke's lover, while many of her family and friends fall under the AI's control.
 In the season finale, Clarke uses a transfusion of Nightblood from Ontari of the Grounders in order to take possession of a device known as the Flame, which is the A.L.I.E.
 2.0 AI, in order to face A.L.I.E. in the City of Light.
 With the help of the consciousness of Lexa and A.L.I.E.'s creator Becca manifesting through the Flame, Clarke confronts and destroys A.L.I.E. using her kill switch.
 However, A.L.I.E. reveals that her actions have been meant to save humanity from a second nuclear apocalypse caused by the nuclear power plants around the world beginning to melt down.
 Clarke nevertheless destroys the AI, but believes her warnings about the threat.